About the Program

 Each entering student must take a preliminary examination (based on undergraduate physics) to aid the student and the graduate adviser in selecting a course of study.

 All students must teach laboratory or lecture sections for at least two semesters.

 Students who are present on campus during the Fall and Spring semesters are required to enroll in Phys 510, the Physics Colloquium.

 Ph.D. in Physics

 A Doctor of Philosophy degree requires 54 hours of graduate course work, including 18 credit hours of dissertation research (Phys 797) and a minimum of 36 credit hours of graduate courses.
-Of the 36 required classroom hours, up to six may be in a related field, such as mathematics, chemistry, or engineering; 30 must consist of courses in physics at the 700 level.
+Of the 36 classroom hours, at least 12 must be in physics courses numbered 700 or higher; at least another 18 must be in physics courses numbered 600 or higher; and up to six may be taken in a related field such as mathematics, chemistry, or engineering.

 Ph.D. students must pass the five core courses and three chosen from the pool of breadth courses.